(Last Updated on : 19/03/2020)

 Brahminy Kite with scientific name "Haliastur Indus

-" also known as the red-backed sea-eagle in Australia, is a medium-sized bird of prey in the family Accipitridae, which also includes many other diurnal raptors, such as eagles, buzzards, and harriers.
+" also known as the red-backed sea-eagle in Australia, is a medium-sized bird of prey in the family Accipitridae

 Concentration of Brahminy Kite

-The adult Brahminy kite have a reddish brown plumage and a contrasting white head and breast which makes them easy to distinguish from other birds of prey.
+The adult Brahminy kite have a reddish brown plumage and a contrasting white head and breast which makes them easy to distinguish between the genders and other birds of prey.